-Exploration projects are categorized as grassroots, early stage, advanced, and mine evaluation, depending upon the nature of recent work.
+Exploration projects are categorized as grassroots, early

+stage, advanced, and mine evaluation, depending upon the nature of recent work.
 Work directed at discovering new resources away from ore bodies in an existing mine plan can be considered mine-lease or on-site exploration.
-The Southwest Region had few large exploration programs in 2021 (Table 5).
+The Southwest Region had few large exploration programs in 2022 (Table 5), however it has a number of small programs.